woodser/monero-java/README.md

 The interfaces currently rely on running instances of [Monero Wallet RPC](https://getmonero.org/resources/developer-guides/wallet-rpc.html) and [Monero Daemon RPC](https://getmonero.org/resources/developer-guides/daemon-rpc.html).

-A primary goal of this project make the Monero Core C++ wallet accessible through a Java interface.
+A primary goal of this project is to make the Monero Core C++ wallet accessible through a Java interface.

 Main Features